rubiyato/scrap-paperl/README.md

 ---

-### 1. setup storage & install tools
+### 1.
-*note it will ask for storage permission here don't worry that is just for the thing it's needed for here )*
+*note1: it will ask for storage permission here don't worry that is just for the thing it's needed for here )* *note2: you gotta download the three files ending with AA, AB and AC before doing alla this btw*

 go ahead and tap allow
 ```bash